huntrar/ChooseMyBeer/README.md

 # ChooseMyBeer

+## Note: Currently nonfunctional as BevMo added a popup for age confirmation, and there has yet to be a workaround implemented in this project.
+You can still view the results last updated in August 2015 below.

 ## find the keg that's right for you
 ChooseMyBeer is intended to calculate the [BevMo beer kegs](http://www.bevmo.com/Shop/ProductList.aspx/Beer/Kegs/_/N-15Z1z141vn?DNID=Beer) with the highest alcohol volume per USD.
 The alcohol percentage for each keg is found by using the top result from bing.
 The user is given a menu to choose from the top kegs, accompanied by their volume in gallons, price, availability, and description.
 Choosing a keg will open the relevant BevMo page in your browser.